Raynor-Cerebellum-Project/RCP_analysis/README.md

 ## Output
 - Intermediate files during pipeline:
 1. Raw neural signals
+2. Stim data for stim timing and channels
-2. Preprocessed neural signals (UA and Intan) (After HPF and referencing)
+3. Preprocessed neural signals (UA and Intan) (After HPF and referencing)
-3. Spike sorted data for MS5 and KS4 in Phy format (Including mean waveforms, spike times)
+4. Spike sorted data for MS5 and KS4 in Phy format (Including mean waveforms, spike times)
-4. Curated and sorted data if exists
+5. Curated and sorted data if exists
-5. FR data after alignment with DLC and Intan
+6. FR data after alignment with DLC and Intan

 - Final output
 1. Metadata and other channel data in NWB format